 This form must be completed by the faculty member(s) proposing to lead the international program and then submitted to the UTSA Executive Vice Provost a minimum of 15 working days in advance of the date of the proposed travel.
 No incomplete requests will be accepted.

-WHAT IF MY REQUEST FOR EXCEPTION IS APPROVED?In addition to submitting the UTSA High Risk Trip and Project Waiver/Release Form, all travelers are also required to register with International SOS, UTSA’s emergency assistance provider.
+All travelers are also required to register with International SOS, UTSA’s emergency assistance provider.
 Travelers who use one of UTSA’s travel agencies to schedule transportation are automatically registered with International SOS.
 Because of this, group leaders/organizers are strongly encouraged to use a UTSA-contracted agency to schedule transportation for all of the members of your group.